 |

-Teen Violence TreatmentTeen violence is a serious problem, but there are ways to help the perpetrators and surviving victims of teen violence.
+Teen violence treatment for the perpetrators and surviving victims of teen violence comes in many forms.
 Any teen who has been involved in teen violence as a perpetrator, victim, or witness can benefit from professional counseling and family support.
-If you suspect someone you know may be at risk for teen violence, do not ignore the problem:

 Teens who have been victims of violence often need guidance to cope with their feelings.
 Teens or their parents can get help from someone they trust: a doctor, therapist, teacher, school administrator, religious leader, or police officer.
 Teens who are afraid of violence should seek the protection of someone in authority, like a police officer or school administrator; they should not use violence or weapons to protect themselves.